michellewongi/Advanced_CC/final/README.md

 ## Further Development

 For further development, I would add different background noises to the different scenes.
-I also want to animate the fish in the scene to move around individually.
+I also want to animate the fishes in the scene to move around.

 ## Technologies